talwrii/ssh-backchannel/README.md

 ## Caveat
 This only works if your host can be reached from the remote machine and may involve openning your machine ot the internet or using a VPN / being on the same subnet.
 Reverse proxying would probably be the easiest fix.

+It is assumed that there is only one user who consistently uses a machine.

 Alternatively, you could use reverse proxying in your ssh config.